The Best Tools to Run an Online Media Contest

 The thing we like about Agorapulse is their ROI calculation.
 This helps you to know exactly what kind of return on ad spend your getting for your social media contest.

 - Agorapulse has several different functionalities for Facebook contests including a Facebook photo contest app, a Facebook quiz app, a Facebook sweepstakes app, a Facebook personality test app, a Facebook instant win app, a Facebook fan app, and a Facebook coupon app.

 - Agorapulse offers their timeline contest for free––we can choose between a photo contest, sweepstakes or quiz for your Facebook contest.

 - For more features and more of the apps plans start at $79 a month and go to $239 a month when paid annually.

 Final Thoughts on Running Online Contests

-Hosting a social media contests can be an excellent way to build brand awareness at very low cost.
+Hosting a social media contests can be an excellent way to build brand awareness at a low cost.
 If you’re smart about how you set it up you can even get ROI to be slightly profitable or breakeven on the front end.

-And if you use the thank you page from when a person subscribes to your email as a congruent product offer page, then a lot of times you can sell enough on that page to breakeven on your upfront costs.
+If you use the thank you page from when a person subscribes to your email as a congruent product offer page, then a lot of times you can sell enough on that page to breakeven on your upfront costs.

-If you thought about running social media contests in the past, then I recommend that you start testing them now.
+If you thought about running social media contests in the past, then we recommend that you start testing them now.
 Get creative with your thinking.
 You’ll be amazed at how much you can accomplish.